NxPKG/khulnasoft-docs/content/fundamentals/api/get-started/create-token.md

 pcx_content_type: how-to
 weight: 3
 meta:
-  description: Learn how to create a token to perform actions using the Cloudflare API.
+  description: Learn how to create a token to perform actions using the Khulnasoft API.
 ---

 # Create an API token